Why Can't I Open My Drawer? Mitigating Object-Driven Shortcuts in Zero-Shot Compositional Action Recognition

 \subsection{Empirical Diagnosis of Object-driven Shortcuts in ZS-CAR}

-In this section, we systematically diagnose the key failure mode in ZS-CAR—object-driven shortcuts.
-We demonstrate that these shortcuts prevent ZS-CAR models from learning robust verb representations, consequently leading to poor generalization to unseen compositions.
-We present additional evidence of object-driven shortcut learning in ZS-CAR models in \secref{results} and the supplementary material.
+In this section, we empirically diagnose object-driven shortcut behavior in ZS-CAR and analyze how it correlates with weak verb learning and poor generalization to unseen compositions.
+We show that this behavior persists even with a modern video-pretrained VLM backbone~\cite{wang2024iv2}, and provide additional evidence in \secref{results} and \secref{additional_evidence}.

-\paragraph{Objects are easier to learn than verbs.} To investigate the learning difficulty of verbs and objects, we train a randomly initialized model on a subset of Sth-com~\cite{li2024c2c}.
-Based on the observation that the easier-to-learn cue is captured earlier and exhibits higher accuracy~\cite{nam2020lff}, we can analyze the learning difficulty of each component.
-In \figref{diagnosis_shortcut} (a), the results show a clear trend: the model learns objects faster and consistently achieves higher accuracy for objects than for verbs.
-While intuitively expected, these results empirically verify that \textit{objects are inherently easier to learn than verbs} in compositional action recognition.
+\topic{Objects are easier to learn than verbs.} To compare the learning difficulty of verbs and objects, we train a randomly initialized ViT~\cite{dosovitskiy202vit} on a controlled subset of Sth-com~\cite{li2024c2c}.
+Specifically, we construct a balanced $10\times10$ subset containing all 100 verb--object pairs to isolate learning dynamics from compositional sparsity.
+Based on prior observations that models tend to fit easier cues earlier under limited supervision~\cite{nam2020lff, scimeca2022shortcut}, we compare the learning curves of verb \vs object prediction.
+In \figref{diagnosis_shortcut} (a), the model learns objects faster and reaches higher accuracy than verbs under this controlled setting, suggesting that object prediction is easier than verb prediction in our ZS-CAR setup.